Mohansai7-ctrl/Mohansai7-ctrl/README.md

 🧠  I invite you to check out my GitHub for projects focused on DevOps, AWS, Terraform, Docker, Kubernetes, and CI/CD automation.
 I share practical code and solutions to enhance cloud infrastructure management and deployment.

-🚀 I've deployed multi-tier applications using tools like Shell, Ansible, Terraform, Docker, Kubernetes, and Jenkins CICD.
+🚀 I've deployed multi-tier applications manually and by using tools like Shell, Ansible, Terraform, Docker, Kubernetes, and Jenkins CICD.
+🚀 I created by using each above tool individually, so that we can know the disadvantages and advantages of each tool.

-Also I have implemented DevSecOps practices as well, Currently exploging to GitOps-based Argo CD.
+🚀 Also I have implemented DevSecOps practices as well, Currently exploging to GitOps-based Argo CD.
+🚀 Projects are 1)expense and
+                 2)roboshop
-Porjects are 1)expense and 2)roboshop - each has many dependent repositories, can identify using respective names.
+                    each has many dependent repositories, can identify using respective names.

 Feel free to explore and connect for any questions or collaboration opportunities! :)